 “I left my job at a web agency in 2008 to go freelance.
 It was a conscious decision.
 I was excited by the prospect of working on my own and pursuing a variety of new and different opportunities.

 “For the first few years, that meant taking on my own clients.
 But I later decided to transition once again and build a more scalable, products-based business.
-My favorite aspect has been the never-ending learning experience, and that’s why I’ve begun to focus more on writing and teaching lately.”
+My favourite aspect has been the never-ending learning experience, and that’s why I’ve begun to focus more on writing and teaching lately.”

 Ahmed Taouti, a graphic designer working in Paris: